-The objectives of the OSSU Research Round Tables are to:
+Specifically, the objectives of the OSSU Research Round Tables are to:

-- 1) Disseminate knowledge to relevant stakeholders through brief presentations by research teams about their projects. - 2) Facilitate collaboration between the demonstration project research teams and relevant stakeholders through a guided discussion on the potential applications and impact of the demonstration projects' work, including all usable evidence, potential key messages, strategies to tailor messages and reach target audiences, and potential barriers and facilitators to dissemination and implementation. - 3) Use discussions to co-create case studies describing each project, their main findings, and potential avenues for impact.
+- 1) Disseminate knowledge to relevant stakeholders through brief presentations by research teams about their projects. - 2) Facilitate collaboration between the demonstration project research teams and relevant stakeholders through a guided discussion on the potential applications and impact of the demonstration projects, including all usable evidence, potential key messages, strategies to tailor messages and reach target audiences, and potential barriers and facilitators to dissemination and implementation. - 3) Use discussions to co-create case studies describing each project including the main findings and potential avenues for impact.

-Research Round Tables
+The Research Round Tables